ScriptScorpion/MC/README.md

 ## How install:
 Enter project directory and run `make`
 ## Issues:
-If you found any issues, contact me via Github: "ScriptScorpion"
+If you found any issues, create [new issue](https://github.com/ScriptScorpion/MC/issues/new) on Github page